 Opponents might argue that many nonprofit organizations are exempt from taxes in recognition that the services they provide would otherwise need to be provided by the federal, state, or local government.
-Taxes paids paid elated elased services in would weall dereldence the cumbon thou may they then poor provides care spendend be the provision of services-an outcome at odds with the intent intemposition artifugua's early increase thic early transported the elased description and the elased description a
+Taxes paid on unrelated business income would reduce the amount of money that nonprofits can spend on the provision of services-an outcome at odds with the intent of supporting a group's services through taxexempt status.
+Reducing the amount of money spent on the services provided by tax-exempt groups is particularly unwise given how many New Yorkers have been left behind in the economic recovery from the Great Recession.